When two employees hate each other, their animosity can turn a healthy working environment into a toxic space.

 Coworker conflict will always come up; you can’t be everyone’s best friend.
 In reality, conflict is healthy, when it’s er healthy.
 However, we need to be civil and able to work together.
 The longer the dislike between employees endures, the more it’s likely to hurt their productivity and that of those around them.
 Eventually, it needs to change and be remedied.

-If the conflict is among hourly workers, you’d probably be inclined to ignore the spat, or perhaps discipline the employees if it has affected their performance.
+If the conflict is among hourly workers, you might choose to ignore the spat, or perhaps discipline the employees if it has affects their performance.
 You may even just let one or both go to avoid the drama.
 However, when the feud is between professional staff, the situation becomes more complicated.
 And, when the conflict is between peers who are vying for an upcoming vacancy due to executive succession planning, emotions and ambitions can get the best of anyone.

 Hopefully you proactively screen out candidates with behavioral issues using pre-hire assessments.
 But, dislike among workers can stem from any number of work- or non-work-related issues.
 Perhaps they’re from different social circles or have differing backgrounds; it could be the way they do (or don’t do) their work; or something trivial such as the sound of their voice or malodorous lunch they eat in the other’s vicinity.
 Whatever the reason, it is in everyone’s best interest to address and resolve the matter before it becomes toxic in the office.